serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 We'll list the cast for a movie in the Movie dialog and allow them to be edited along with the movie.
 Also, cast will be saved together with movie entity in one transaction.

-Thus, cast editing will be in memory, and when user presses save button in Movie dialog, the movie and its cast will be saved to database in one shot.
+Thus, cast editing will be in memory, and when user presses save button in Movie dialog, the movie and its cast will be saved to database in one shot (one transaction).

 > It would be possible to edit the cast independently, here we just want to show how it can be done.